openannotation/annotator/doc/roadmap.rst

 2.1
 +++

-The main goals for this release, which we aim to ship by April 15, 2015:
+The main goals for this release, which we aim to ship by May 1, 2015 (with a major feature freeze on Mar 15):

 -  Support for selections made using the keyboard
 -  Support in the core for annotation on touch devices